mahmad321git/Gmail-Account-Creation/README.md

 Gmail Account Creation is easy when we get the account id that we like..
-But what about when we don't get the account that we want?
+But what about when we don't get the account that we want
-It